msikma/obsws-4to5/calls.md

 **Notes:**

-sync offset changed from nanoseconds to milliseconds (nanoseconds * 1000000 = milliseconds).
+* The sync offset has been changed from nanoseconds to milliseconds (milliseconds = nanoseconds × 1000000).

 ----